What is Liposuction Surgery?

 Why is Liposuction Performed?

-The goal of liposuction is to treat areas of unwanted fatty excess so that better contour of the body can be achieved.
-Dr. Wallach, a Manhattan New York plastic surgeon, recognizes that liposuction techniques have evolved over the years.
-Originally, the goal was to flatten areas of excess fatty tissue.
-More recently, techniques were developed to perform “abdominal etching;” to bring out lines of the abdomen so that a more “cut look” is achieved.
-Still, further refinements of these techniques have evolved to promote even better definition in all areas of the body: abdomen, flanks, chest, back, legs and arms.
-Those individuals that have a relatively low body fat concentration that want more definition are the best candidates to get that sculpted look.
-This can be achieved by bringing out the differential natural shadowing that well framed physiques display.
+The goal of liposuction is to treat areas of unwanted localized fat deposits to achieve a more pleasing figure.
+Dr. Steven Wallach, a board-certified Manhattan New York plastic surgeon, understands the history and evolution of liposuction techniques over the years.
+Originally, the goal was simply to flatten areas of excess fatty tissue.
+More recently, techniques were developed to perform “abdominal etching;” to bring out the lines of the abdomen so that a more “cut” look is achieved.

 - Traditional Liposuction